Hotel Okura Tokyo

 Hotel Okura Tokyo (ホテルオークラ東京, Hoteru Ōkura Tōkyō) is a luxury hotel opened in 1962 in Minato, Tokyo, Japan.
 It is operated by Okura Hotels and is a member of The Leading Hotels of the World.
-The historic main wing was demolished in 2015, with a modern replacement on the site opened in 2019, rebranded as The Okura Tokyo.
+The historic main wing was demolished in 2015, with a modern replacement on the site opening in 2019, rebranded as The Okura Tokyo.

-The Okura Tokyo, the Imperial Hotel, Tokyo, and the Hotel New Otani Tokyo are often referred to as one of the Three Great Hotels (御三家, gosanke) of Tokyo, in a reference to the three Edo-era branch houses of the Tokugawa clan.
+The Hotel Okura Tokyo (now The Okura Tokyo), the Imperial Hotel, Tokyo, and the Hotel New Otani Tokyo, are often referred to as one of the Three Great Hotels (御三家, gosanke) of Tokyo, in a reference to the three Edo-era branch houses of the Tokugawa clan.

 The hotel grounds also host the Okura Museum of Art, which houses a collection of Japanese and East Asian art amassed by industrialist Ōkura Kihachirō.

 History

 First building (1962–2015)

 Designed by Yoshiro Taniguchi, the historic 408-room Main Wing opened on 20 May 1962.
+The 388-room South Wing opened on 26 November 1973.
 The hotel is located near the United States Embassy in the Akasaka area, and hosted every President of the United States since Richard Nixon, as well as numerous other foreign heads of state.
 The South Wing can be cut off from the rest of the building to serve as lodging for reporters and logistics aides, while using the penthouse "Imperial Suite" as high-security VIP lodging.

 The hotel became a member of Pan Am's Intercontinental Hotels division on 1 June 1964, and would remain part of the chain until 1972, though it was never branded as an Intercontinental.
-The hotel has appeared in novels such as 1Q84 by Haruki Murakami, The Ninja by Eric Van Lustbader and Zero Sum by Barry Eisler.
+The hotel has appeared in novels such as 1Q84 by Haruki Murakami, and The Ninja by Eric Van Lustbader.
 In Ian Fleming's novel You Only Live Twice, James Bond stays at the Okura while in Tokyo.
 In the movie Walk, Don't Run, Sir William Rutland (Cary Grant) tries to check in at the fully-booked Okura two days before the 1964 Olympics in Tokyo.

-The hotel has also been the site of several major international summits and has also provided catering to international summits held off-site.
+The hotel has also been the site of several major international summits, and has also provided catering to international summits held off-site.
 In 1976, JVC chose the Okura Hotel for the launch of the world's first VHS videocassette recorder.

 The original Main Wing closed in August 2015 for demolition, leaving only the smaller South Tower operating.
 The demolition plans were met with dismay by travel journalists, like Tyler Brûlé, who called the original "a masterpiece" and "one of the most loved modernist hotels in the world".
 Others lamented the irony of the iconic building and its "Orchid Bar", a favourite meeting place for the foreign diplomats from the many embassies nearby, being demolished at a time when shows like Mad Men have made the modernistic style of the 1960s highly fashionable again.
-The outcry helped raise awareness of the significance of the original design, and many interior elements of the lobby were painstakingly transferred to or recreated within the new exterior by Yoshio Taniguchi, the son of the original designer.
+The outcry helped raise awareness of the significance of the original design, and many interior elements of the lobby were painstakingly transferred to or recreated within the new building by Yoshio Taniguchi, the son of the original designer.